 The Moore Theatre was shaped physically and culturally by the agendas of its lessees.
 The Vaudeville Circuit and others had a significant impact on physical configuration of the theatre.
 The theatre experienced a number of refurbishment efforts and name changes through the years.
 By 1974 the theatre’s physical well-being deteriorated and it struggled to survive.
 The Moore Theatre gained new purpose with the advent of the Seattle International Film Festival in 1976.

-In 1994, the Moore Theatre was leased by the Seattle Landmark Association, later named the Seattle Theatre Group®.
+In 1994, the Moore Theatre was leased by the Seattle Landmark Association, later named Seattle Theatre Group®.
 The Moore Theatre celebrated its 100th anniversary in December 2007, with an open house and public events.

 Moore Theatre Renovation 2013 - Courtesy Seattle Theatre Group®

-In July 2013, the Seattle Theatre Group® began a 2-month renovation of the theatre.
+In July 2013, Seattle Theatre Group® began a 2-month renovation of the theatre.
 Changes included upgrading 1800 seats, painting the auditorium and lobby closer to the original colors, improving the heating system and installing a curtain that can accommodate more intimate productions.